Ever wondered what it's like to be a police officer on New Year's Eve?

 Still another details how the present proposals would force the average senior on Medicare to pay $621 more per year in out-of-pocket expenses – a 60 percent increase over current averages – for prescription drugs.
 And another highlights the frustration expressed by the nation's editorial writers, who seem to agree on basically one thing – that the proposals in Congress won't work.

 Go to our website and check out our work.
 Also, consult your local op-ed pages for near-daily contributions from our various analysts and others, including me in this space on at least three occasions, assessing the legislation.
+Search for the latest from Butler, Moffit, Ed Haislmaier, Derek Hunter, Lanhee Chen and others on the problems with the current proposals.

 It's exciting being here during this time.
 It's all hands on deck with extra help brought in for this one titanic battle for sanity.
 But unlike those police officers on New Year's Day, if we don't bring some reason to this process, if we can't convince Congress to consider a more practical, less costly approach to bringing a prescription-drug benefit to seniors, we won't sleep well the next day.
 In fact, we won't sleep at all.